storyteller/Storyteller/documentation/documentation/engine/fixtures.md

 As the names imply, the `SetUp()` and `TearDown` methods are executed before and after any steps when a section using a Fixture executes.
 Use these methods to do any kind of quiet mechanical actions.
 Examples from past usage include:

 * Using SetUp() to navigate a browser to a certain Url when testing browser applications
-* Using TearDown() to commit a transaction in Fixture's that primarily setup system state
+* Using TearDown() to commit a transaction in Fixtures that primarily setup system state
 * Storing information in the Context for another Fixture